With the recent spread of Coronavirus, hand sanitisers have become a part of our everyday life.

 Alcohol destroys germs and pathogens by attacking their cell structure.
 This breaks down their walls, disintegrates them, and prevents their spread.

-On the other hand, you might see some sanitisers with super high levels of alcohol, between 90 and 95% concentration.
+On the other hand, you might see some hand sanitisers with super high levels of alcohol, between 90 and 95% concentration.
 While these products are sure to kill germs, they are also likely to cause skin irritation.

 Hand sanitiser can stand in as a replacement for hand washing if you're out and about, but only if you use it properly!
-And, remember that washing your hands before using a sanitising product will double its effectiveness.
+And, remember that washing your hands before using a hand sanitising product will double its effectiveness.

 If you don't have access to soap and water, you'll need to use an alcohol-based product that contains at least 60% of its active ingredient.

-Start by putting enough sanitiser on your hands to cover your skin's surface thoroughly.
+Start by putting enough hand sanitiser on your hands to cover your skin's surface thoroughly.
 Then, rub your hands together, covering all sides, until they feel dry.
 This should take at least 20 seconds.